act-rules/act-rules.github.io/_rules/heading-accessible-name-is-descriptive-fdaadc.md

 rule_type: atomic

 description: |
-   This rule checks that the accessible name of a heading describe the topic or purpose of the content.
+   This rule checks that the accessible name of a heading describes the topic or purpose of the content.

 accessibility_requirements:
 - wcag20:2.4.6 # Headings and labels (AA)